C String Extraction: Standard, Custom & Multibyte Guide

 • Can process multiple strings concurrently

-strtok modifies the original string, so it is also possible to create a custom function that splits strings without altering them.
+strtok modifies the original string, so it is also possible to create a custom function that splits a string without altering it.

 • Input